Paddling Centre open by appointment, Outdoor Store in Town open daily

 Back in 1985 Kathy and I (Tim) were displaced teachers from BC and living on the shores of Cole Lake.
 We were teaching paddling in our spare time, and one summer day got the bright idea that maybe we ought to start up a paddling outfit of our own.
 With nary a business plan nor market forecast, we decided to just do it and our friends thought we were nuts.
 Our name comes from the late Stan Rogers song “White Squall”, a haunting ballad that captures the mystery and power of Georgian Bay.

 Our vision was simple: to share our love of paddling, camping and the near wilderness of Georgian Bay with others.
 For over 34 years, paddlers of all ages have experienced the joy of paddling with the Squall in the 30,000 Islands – the largest freshwater island archipelago in the world.
 Our paddling grounds are part of the Georgian Bay Biosphere Reserve – a designated UNESCO World Heritage Site and home to white pines, glacier smooth granite and the sparkling waters of Georgian Bay.

-And now the White Squall Outdoor Store will keep going.
+And now the Town White Squall Outdoor Store will keep going strong.
 We’ve kept back a few boats to play with cause it just doesn’t seem right to get rid of everything:) The future for the Squall will be quieter for sure, and having the occasional project will keep us busy enough.
 Thanks to all of you who supported us over a lifetime – without you we would have been a pretty lonely band of paddlers.